bbehling/pe_assessment/README.md

 ## Improvements

-- Format the data as Geojson
+- Format the data as Geojson as a server response
-  - I would have the server format a Geojson response
 - Support dynamic data display instead of hard coded
   - Iterate over all keys and pretty format JSON in popups instead of specifying the keys
 - Prettify the Attribute Data